 Junior pay rates

-Subscribe to email updates and we'll let you know when the new rates are available in our pay tools.
+Subscribe to email updates and we'll let you know when the new minimum rates are available in our pay tools.

 A junior is an employee under 21 years of age.
 Use our Pay Calculator to calculate junior pay rates.